Universal tradeoff relation between speed, uncertainty, and dissipation in nonequilibrium stationary states: Mean first-passage time for an overdamped Brownian particle in a generic periodic potential and in a uniform force field

 \subsection{Stationary distribution and current}

 We derive Eq.~(\ref{eq:jssx}) in the main text for the stationary current $j_{\rm ss}$.

 The stationary distribution of $X\in \mathbb{R}$ does not exist.
 However, we can define the process on a ring with periodic boundary conditions such that $X(t) = X(t)+\delta$.
-The stationary state $p_{\rm ss}$ of the equivalent process defined on a ring exists, and we can use the stationary process on a ring to determine the stationary current $j_{\rm ss}$.
+The stationary state $p_{\rm ss}$ of the equivalent process defined on a ring exists, and we can use this process on a ring to determine the stationary current $j_{\rm ss}$.

 The stationary distribution $p_{\rm ss}$ solves the equation \cite{gardiner1985handbook, seifert2012stochastic}

 with periodic boundary conditions $p_{\rm ss}(x) = p_{\rm ss}(x+\delta)$, where

 The solution to Eq.~(\ref{eq:jDiff}) is given by \cite{risken1996fokker, neri2019integral}